emmanueltamburini/gifs-react-app/README.md

 ## GifApp README

 This application is a gif browser that use a third-person-api [giphy](<https://developers.giphy.com/>) to search gif.
+This app also has unit test with jest.
 You can see the final result in the following [link](<https://64b7b6a45c53ff78ea5488bf--thunderous-conkies-2df16a.netlify.app/>)

 ### Getting started